rutham5fo/QuickPageLite/README.md

 ## Conclusion
 QPL is the result of a journey to support low-latency *Runtime-Dynamic-Memory-Management* (DMM) and the reasoning behind the need for QPL, including references can be found in the reports present in [support](/docs/support/).
-The whole work is aimed towards providing a plug-n-play DMM module to realize various dynamic algorithms on FPGA. **Future work** will include extending QPL to support multi-block management, allowing for significant decrease in resource utilization by using a common (de)allocator mechanism at the expense of losing parallel block allocation.
-In-addition, further work will consist of building an accelerator around QPL (1wNr config) to asses if fast DMM does provide some performance benefits, or if all of this is just a convoluted day-dream :).
+The whole work is aimed towards providing a plug-n-play DMM module to realize various dynamic/ memory-centric algorithms on FPGA. **Future work** will include extending QPL to support multi-block management, allowing for significant decrease in resource utilization by using a common (de)allocator mechanism at the expense of losing parallel block allocation.
+In-addition, further work will consist of building an accelerator around QPL (1wNr config) to asses if fast DMM does provide some performance benefits, or if all of this is just a convoluted day-dream :) .

 P.S: Please feel free to contact me (amruthj10@gmail.com) and critique this work.